noyamirai/WFUT/docs/productdoc.md

 }

 // original function (looping, waiting for all promises, foreach to check in session or if all false) -> 6s
-// without session usage -> 3s
+// refactored function, without session usage -> 3s
 // with session usage -> 300ms
 // with service worker -> 3ms